 A social capital survey was administered across Mesa County during the summer of 2017.
 You can view the results here.
 The data helped identify specific areas in the County where social connection is the lowest, which then formed the basis for our neighborhood-level plan.

-Our initial focus is the neighborhood surrounding Rocky Mountain Elementary School in Clifton.
+Our initial focus is in Clifton, primarily in the neighborhood surrounding Rocky Mountain Elementary School.
 We’re getting to know individual residents there, and we’re hosting neighborhood events so they can get to know each other better, too.
 We’re also helping mobilize action to address the challenges and problems they’ve identified.
 By joining the energy and insights of people in the neighborhood with the resources and commitment of individuals and organizations across Mesa County, we’re making transformation happen.

 Colorado’s Grand Valley is a vibrant, caring and connected community where each of us has the relationships and opportunities we need to thrive.